 –LexFUN! works in conjunction with Cradles to Crayons and every fall, we help host and secure donations for the Cradles to Crayons/LexFUN!
 Lexington Community Drive, where we aim to fill up a large moving truck with lots of warm clothing.

-–At many of the special events we sponsor–including Tanglewood Marionettes, we ask that member families bring non-perishable foods to support the Lexington Food Pantry.
+–At many of the special events we sponsor, such as our Tanglewood Marionettes Puppet Show and our Halloween Parade, we ask member families to bring non-perishable foods to support the Lexington Food Pantry.

 Please consider getting involved with the Community Service team!
 We have many terrific projects throughout the year involving preschoolers.
 Volunteering for LexFUN! is a great way to meet people and have fun.
 For more information about volunteer positions, please contact us at email@example.com.